GENI-NSF/geni-tools/README-omni.txt

         Use the given Orca slice id

 -o, --output   Write output of getversion, listresources,
-        -createsliver, sliverstatus, or getslicecred to a file
+        createsliver, sliverstatus, or getslicecred to a file

 -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
         Filename prefix (used with -o)